Christ Catholic Church: Creation

-Merge
+Merger

 In 1992, in an optic of expansionism, the Christ Catholic Church and the Liberal Catholic Church of Ontario merged to form the Christ Catholic Church International.
 The bishop who headed the now merged Liberal Catholic Church of Ontario became the head of the Christ Catholic Church International.

-Unmerge
+Post-merger

 Thereafter, Pruter, retired, disagreed with some actions done by the new entity.
-In 1995, he came out of retirement, called for the dissolution of the merge and reorganized some of the former Christ Catholic Church parishes under his leadership as the Christ Catholic Church.
+In 1995, he came out of retirement, called for the dissolution of the merger and reorganized some of the former Christ Catholic Church parishes under his leadership as the Christ Catholic Church.
 Those who disagreed with Pruter remained in the Christ Catholic Church International.

+In 2004, the Christ Catholic Church claimed to have about 2000 members and 3 bishops (including Pruter).

 Pruter's denomination took the name Christ Catholic Church (Diocese of Boston) in 2006.
 Pruter died in 2007.

-Today
+Since 2008

 In 2008 William Martin Sloane, a priest in the Southern Episcopal Church of the USA, was consecrated a bishop of "Christ Catholic Church (Diocese of Boston)" and of the Southern Episcopal Church.
 The consecrating bishops were Huron Clay Manning, Jr.; William Harold Corley; Charles George Fry; Robert William Hotes; Richard Melvin Johnson; and Robert Louis O'Block.
-The board of directors of the Christ Catholic Church (Diocese of Boston) then voted for Sloane to be the CCC/DoB's archbishop and for the "CCC/DoB to function as a diocese of the SEC/USA."
+The board of directors of the Christ Catholic Church (Diocese of Boston) then voted for Sloane to be the CCC/DoB's archbishop and for the "CCC/DoB to function as a diocese of the SEC/USA".